ngxs/store/docs/plugins/storage.md

 In the serialization strategy, we define:

 - `key`: The key for the item to serialize/deserialize.
 If not specified, it takes the entire storage state.
-- `deserializer`: An optional function that accepts a state and expects the new object in return.
+- `onBeforeSerialize`: An optional method called before serialization that accepts a state and expects the new object in return.
-- `serializer`: An optional function that accepts a state and expects the new string in return.
+- `onAfterDeserialize`: An optional method called after deserialization that accepts a state and expects the new object in return.